ZeHolyQofPower/fabCraft/README.md

     Find previously written GDDs
     Find written notes from that class?
     Ask for feedback from others
+    Specific formatting issues
+        Oh god the Table of Contents line spacing
+        The page numbers not added to TOC

 Seperate documentation apart so the project is more easily understandable.
 Add details to contribution section.